 A Little About Me…

 My name is Kevin Carroll.
 I grew up in a small village just outside Limerick City in the southwest of Ireland.
 I moved to the USA in 2013 and I am now a dual citizen of Ireland and the USA.
 Growing up, I was fascinated by society and its interaction with the environment.
-As a result, I pursued a degree in the Environmental Science field and I am now a Senior Environmental, Health and Safety Manager here in Buffalo, NY.
+As a result, I pursued a degree in the Environmental Science field and I am now a Senior Environmental, Health and Safety Manager here in Western New York.
 I enjoy literature, hiking and caring for my dogs.

 I grew up with many different breeds throughout the years.
 My parents were Pomeranian breeders so my love for spitz and primitive breeds stems from childhood.